 The chronograph sports a standard tri-compax layout with a small seconds indicator at 9 o’clock, a 30-minute chronograph counter at 3 o’clock, and a 12-hour totalizer at 6 hours.

-Since the watch is powered by the Longines L688 movement (a column-wheel chronograph caliber, which is based on the ETA A08L01 ebauche and modified on premises exclusively for Longines), the date window is placed between four and five hours, which makes the Breguet-style Arabic numerals in the lower right sector of the dial almost illegible (not that the fragments of the numerals in the lower left segment are much better off).
+Since the watch is powered by the Longines L688 movement (a column-wheel chronograph caliber, which is based on the ETA A08L01 blank caliber and modified on-premises exclusively for Longines), the date window is placed between four and five hours, which makes the Breguet-style Arabic numerals in the lower-right sector of the dial almost illegible (not that the fragments of the numerals in the lower-left segment are much better off).

-Measuring only 41 millimeters in diameter, the body of the watch is quite compact by today’s standards, but the watch won’t feel uncomfortably small even on a large wrist thanks to its rather long horns that hold the black leather strap made from alligator skin.
+Measuring only 41 millimeters in diameter, the body is compact by today’s standards, but the watch won’t feel uncomfortably small even on a large wrist thanks to its rather long horns that hold the black leather strap made from alligator skin.